arogi/arogi-demos/docker-instructions.md

     to grab the latest Arogi Docker image.

  2. Type: `docker run -it -p 80:80 -d -v ~/repos/arogi-demos/:/var/www/html arogi/docker-arogi-demos /bin/bash`
-    In that statement, replace `~/repos/arogi-demos/` with the pathname to the local directory with your data.
+    In that statement, replace `~/repos/arogi-demos/` with the pathname to the local directory of the cloned repository.
-    The code looks for a file called *customdata.geojson*.
-Alternatively, the files are referenced in index.html.
-You can change the code there to customize what data are loaded.
+    Data used are in the /data directory.
+The index.html file (lines 86/87) must be modified to reference the name of your data file.

  3. Type: `docker ps -a`
     to see a list of all local docker containers.
 Note the name it gives as a label.
 For the remainder of these instructions, this label will be referred to as `container_name`.
 The label often is something like: `silly_tonsils`